sherzock/Advanced-Graphics-Progamming-Engine/README.md

 <h2>How To Use Effects</h2>

+All these effects are included in the same file named "shaders.glsl" inside the root folder.

 <h3>Bloom</h3>

-To use the bloom effect you can activate it by pressing the check box on the inspector which you will find at the right of the engine when opening it for the first time.
+To use the bloom effect you can activate it by pressing the checkbox on the inspector which you will find at the right of the engine when opening it for the first time.
-There you will also find other parameters you can modify for the effect, such as the threshold, the kernel radius and the LODs' intensities from level 0 to level 4.
+You can can modify the parameters to change the result of the effect.
+The parameters you can modify are: threshold, the kernel radius and the 5 LODs' intensity levels.

 <br>